 Oral irrigation to the rescue: when flossing isn’t an option

-Because diabetes increases the risk of periodontal disease — especially if glucose levels are uncontrolled or improperly controlled — diabetics can benefit greatly from using an oral irrigator.
-Even when glucose levels are stable, diabetics tend to be predisposed to experiencing more gum bleeding and inflammation than non-diabetics who have the same level of plaque build-up4.
+Because diabetes increases the risk of periodontal disease—especially if glucose levels are uncontrolled or improperly controlled—diabetics can benefit greatly from using an oral irrigator.
+Even when glucose levels are stable, diabetics tend to be predisposed to experiencing more gum bleeding and inflammation than non-diabetics who have the same level of plaque build-up.3

 For those who are averse to flossing or who find it hard to floss regularly, investing in a dental irrigator is a good option.
 While oral irrigation is not as effective as flossing, it is beneficial if regular flossing has proven difficult.
-Using an alcohol-free oral rinse that contains essential oils instead of water can yield even better results.
+Using an alcohol-free antimicrobial concentrate that contains essential oils diluted with water can yield even better results.

 Dental Herb Company’s Under the Gums Irrigant® is a professional strength antimicrobial herbal concentrate designed for dilution and use with an oral irrigator.
 It has been shown to reduce the amount of oral bacteria, and help reduce the incidence of bleeding gums while improving the condition of the tissue surrounding the teeth.
 Under the Gums Irrigant® is formulated with pure essential oils and extracts of organically grown herbs that are capable of penetrating the mucous membrane with greater potency and longer lasting effectiveness, while conditioning and rebuilding gum tissue.
 Extracts of Echinacea, gotu kola and essential oils of peppermint, red thyme, cinnamon bark, eucalyptus and lavender, work together to help maintain healthy teeth and gums.
 Using the professional strength Under the Gums Irrigant® after brushing and flossing is an excellent way to maintain oral health naturally.
 Under the Gums Irrigant® is available in a 4.1 ounce glass bottle, which if used once daily is approximately a two-month supply.